African Union

 Currently, there are no specific laws, statutory rules, or regulations in Singapore that directly regulate AI.

-To strike a balance between allowing innovation in AI to develop, and safeguarding public interest in AI ethics and governance, the Singapore government has developed various frameworks and tools to guide AI deployment and promote the responsible use of AI, including:
+To strike a balance between allowing AI innovation to develop, and safeguarding public interest in AI ethics and governance, the Singapore government has thus far developed various frameworks and tools to guide AI deployment and promote the responsible use of AI, including the Model Governance Frameworks and other AI testing frameworks and toolkits as described below.

 There are various laws that do not directly seek to regulate AI but may affect the development or use of AI in Singapore.
 A non-exhaustive list of key examples includes: